jasmanchik/sort-tool/readme.md

 `-u` — do not output duplicate lines

+`-i` — path to source file

+`-o` — path to sorted file.
+Default is os.Stdout

-Example execute: `go run ./cmd/sort -r poems.txt`
+Example execute: `make start`